iolevel/wpdotnet-sdk/docs/build-php-plugin.md

 </ItemGroup>
 ```

+> Note, the plugin is referenced by the application and it still needs to be activated in WordPress dashboard.

 ## Package the plugin

 Plugin can be packed into a standard NuGet package.
 Run `dotnet pack` command to create NuGet package: